-- Your dog's trainer may recommend three sides to be fenced if you have a large garden, to encourage easier off lead toileting eventually.
-You may be able to use natural barriers in your garden for this i.e. a shed, a current wall or a fence. - It must have substantial drainage e.g. on soil or sloping towards a drain. - It can be raised or ideally sunken into the ground to promote drainage. - A weed membrane can be used between soil/base and toilet substrate to prevent weeds growing; but this still needs to allow drainage. - It must be well lit for use during the evenings. - It must be accessible and close to the house to make on-lead toileting possible for you even if it is raining.
+- It must have substantial drainage e.g. on soil or sloping towards a drain. - It can be raised or ideally sunken into the ground to promote drainage. - A weed membrane can be used between soil/base and toilet substrate to prevent weeds growing; but this still needs to allow drainage. - It must be well lit for use during the evenings. - It must be accessible and close to the house to make on-lead toileting possible for you even if it is raining.

-For further advice on how to construct a toilet area, please contact the Applications Team.
+Further advice can be given during assessment on how to allocate or construct a toilet area.